mkmacho/qualitative-interviews/README.md

 docker run --detach --publish 8000:80 --volume $(pwd)/app:/app interviews
 ```

 ### Manual

 If you decide against Docker, you will need to have (or download) Python.
 We recommend stable version 3.12.
 You can install Python from [here](https://www.python.org/downloads).
+You will also need to have Git [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-**Optional Step 0:** Create a virtual environment, e.g. `qualitative-interviews`, and activate it, so as to install necessary packages in a clean environment, guaranteeing no clashing dependencies.
+**Optional Step 0:** Create a virtual environment, e.g. `interviews-env`, and activate it, so as to install necessary packages in a clean environment, guaranteeing no clashing dependencies.
 In your command-line terminal run:

 ```bash
 python -m venv interviews-env